 Arthritis refers to more than 100 conditions affecting the joints and is the leading cause of disability in the United States.
-At Houston Rheumatology and Arthritis Specialists in Katy, Texas, board-certified rheumatologist Kiran Farheen, MD, is experienced in diagnosing and treating all types of arthritis, helping men and women manage their symptoms and improve their quality of life.
+At her office in Katy, Texas, board-certified rheumatologist Kiran Farheen, MD, is experienced in diagnosing and treating all types of arthritis, helping men and women manage their symptoms and improve their quality of life.
 To schedule an appointment with Dr. Farheen, call the office or use the convenient online booking option.

 Different types of arthritis have different underlying causes and affect your joints in various ways, but they share common symptoms in the affected joints, including: